blueyorange/teaching/src/A Level Physics OCR A/4 Electrons, waves and photons/4.1 Charge and current/1 Introduction.md

 - review electrical quantities and units
 - use metaphors to aid understanding
+- conventional and electron current

+## Practical

 - connect an **ammeter** to a circuit
 - use a **multimeter**
-- conventional and electron current
+- record data in tables
+- plot graphs

 ---